vhallac/Guild2Guild/readme.txt

 snapshot of the last few minutes of guild2guild activity.
 If you mail me your guild2guild saved variables file when you log out then I will be better able to debug what went wrong.)

+== ADDON LICENSE ==

+You are free to copy, distribute, display, and perform these addons and to make derivative addons under the following conditions:
+--Attribution.
+You must attribute all add ons in the manner specified by Durthos of Proudmoore.
+--Noncommercial.
+You may not use these add ons for commercial purposes.
+--Share Alike.
+If you alter, transform, or build upon these add ons, you may distribute the resulting add on only under a license identical to this one.
+--For any reuse or distribution, you must make clear to others the license terms of these add ons.
+Any of these conditions can be waived if you get permission from Durthos of Proudmoore.
+Your fair use and other rights are in no way affected by the above.

+== COPYRIGHT ==

+All World or Warcraft game related content and images are the property of Blizzard Entertainment, Inc. and protected by U.S. and international copyright laws.
+The Addon (code and supporting files) is property of Durthos of Proudmoore and protected by U.S. and international copyright laws.

 == Changelog ==
+7.5.6
+- fixed a few minor bugs related to achieviemnts
+- achievments are no longer broadcasted unless they come from someone in your guild.
+- achievment messages are now displaed in the correct window

+7.5.5
+- achievements are now propagated across guilds
+- fixed an extra space that was being introduced when in guild2guild messages
+- added a 'silent' mode which allows a player to not see any guild2guild messages
+- the addon now automatically shuts down if the password is set incorrectly

 7.5.4
 - updated for current TOC